Links may lead to content or sites outside of this page.

 I am going to put this in the bluntest terms possible, because I am sick of nice playing with bigots on both sides of the political aisle:

 - There is a great deal of ethnic diversity in my work.
 The default ethnic classifications in my comics are Eurasian in the Rasputin stories and, Latin American in SOUP Wars.
-Other ethnic groups from all around the world are represented as well, including African, Semitic, North American, Aleutian, and Anglo-Saxon, among others.
+Other ethnic groups from all around the world are represented as well, including African, Semitic, Slav, North American, Aleutian, and Anglo-Saxon, among others.

 - There is a great deal of diversity in gender identification and affectional preference.